UnknownPug/Hirschberg-Sinclair-algorithm/README.md

 And when we go to the receiving node, we will see the message: ``Message was received: Hello world!``

+If we try to send non-existing node (ip address, port) or empty ip address or port, we will get an error message.

+Example:

+        cmd > m
+        Enter the node address to which you want to send a message: sdadasdsadasdas
+        Enter the port of the node to which you want to send a message: sadasdasd
+        Enter the message:
+        Hello world!

+        Wrong parameters

 ```shell
 s
 ```